 - UNMH’s patient bill of rights states that you have the right to the care you need regardless of gender identity or sexual orientation.
 (UNM Sandoval Regional Medical Center’s patient bill of rights states this as well).

 - UNMH’s visitor guide prohibits visitor restrictions based on sexual orientation or gender identity.
 (UNM SRMC, as noted in visitor guidelines, supports your right as a patient to define family for yourself and to welcome loved ones 24/7 as your “partners in care.”)

 - Our employment nondiscrimination policy includes the terms “sexual orientation” and “gender identity.”

-- Key staffers received Healthcare Equality Index-approved training in LGBT patient-centered care in 2016.
+- Key staffers receive Healthcare Equality Index-approved training in LGBT patient-centered care.

 LGBT Patient-Centered Care Training and Education

 THE DEI office partners with the UNM LGBTQ Resource Center and New Mexico Transgender Resource Center of New Mexico to provide education and training on LGBT patient-centered care.
 Providers, healthcare team members and staff learn how to care for LGBT patients with a culturally humble approach through the class "Caring for the LGBT Community."
 Staffers also discuss terminology and history and hear the stories of LGBT individuals and allies through an LGBT panel during the course.